salem-sys/My-firts-repository/README.md

 *LOVE YUO*
 ~~LOVE YOU~~
 ***LOVE YOU***
-> LOVE THE WAY YOU LIE
+> LOVE THE WAY YOU LI
+use ` get status ` to list new or modified file thats have not been commited